Lupus Treatment Options

 Talk to your doctor about safely reducing your use of steroids.
 Tapering your dosage of these medications should always be done with the guidance of your doctor.

-Immunosuppressants are often added when lupus continues to affect the immune system, muscles, joints, skin, kidneys, and other vital organs.
+Immunosuppressants are often added when lupus continues to affect the immune system, muscles, joints, skin, kidneys (lupus nephritis), and other vital organs.

 Your doctor may recommend different immunosuppressive treatments based on: